 Before the deliberation begins, it is important for participants to review guidelines for their discussion.
-They should agree that:
+Groups often use ground rules such as these:

-- everyone is encouraged to participate, - no one or two individuals should dominate, - the discussion should focus on the approaches, - all the major choices should be considered fairly, - they will maintain an open and respective atmosphere for the discussion, and - they will listen to each other.
+- · everyone is encouraged to participate, - no one or two individuals should dominate, - the discussion should focus on the options, - all the major options should be considered fairly, - · they will maintain an open and respectful atmosphere for the discussion, and - they will listen to each other.

->>Ending a Forum
+Ending a Forum: Reflections

-Before ending a forum, take a few minutes to reflect, both individually and as a group, on what has been achieved.
+Before ending a forum, take time to reflect, both individually and as a group, on what has been achieved.
 Consider the following kinds of questions: